 The School Breakfast and Lunch Programs provide free discount meals for children who qualify financially.
 Meals must be balanced and meet government dietary guidelines.

-Florida KidCare – is a low-cost health insurance for underinsured children in Florida.
+Florida KidCare – is low-cost health insurance for underinsured children in Florida.
 Go to the florida.gov site and print out and mail in an application.
 You must be a resident of Florida, citizen, legal alien, U.S. national or permanent resident.
 The child must be under 19 or a legal guardian of a child under 19 years old that is not covered by insurance or Medicaid.
 For more information.

 Florida LIHEAP – Low-Income Home Energy Assistance Program in Florida gives grants to local and non-profit agencies provide help low-income Floridians with heating and cooling expenses.
 A check is distributed once a year to families who qualify for this help.
 They help in three areas: